LucasPickering/soze/README.md

 python3 -m soze_display
 ```

 Docker Compose will run all the services (webapp, API, reducer, Redis) that you need.
-The mock display has to be run separately because it controls the entire
+The mock display has to be run separately because it runs a curses output that doesn't play nice with docker compose.

 #### Hardware Display w/ Mock Libraries